-Regulation 8(4)(f) of the Local Government (Planning and Reporting) Regulations 2020 set by the Minister.
+A key consideration of the budget preparation process is setting the rates and charges to be paid by each of the properties within the municipal district.
+From the 2016-17 financial year, all councils were subject to an average rate cap set by the Minister.
 An individual council may apply for a higher cap by making an application to the ESC.
 The application amongst other things must specify how the views of ratepayers and the community have been considered in proposing the higher cap.
 A community consultation process will need to be undertaken to support an application for a higher cap.
 The budget should therefore include a separate section on rates and charges including the proposed increase in the total amount of rates and charges to be raised (including justification) and the rating structure to be used for allocating the burden to the different types or classes of land.
 Councils are required to develop a Revenue and Rating Plan which underpins decisions about rates and charges.